JakobAIOdev/Sneaker-Price-Scraper-Discord-Csharp/README.md

 # Sneaker Price Scraper Discord Hypeboost

+## Only Hypeboost is working as of now!
 This project is a sneaker price scraper that allows users to query sneaker prices on Hypeboost using Discord commands.

 The bot fetches the latest prices for sneakers from Hypeboost, and displays them in a clean and organized manner on Discord.